Religious fanaticism: Islam

 According to certain observers this disregard for others and rampant use of violence is markedly different from the peaceful message that jihad is meant to employ.
 Although fanatic jihadists have committed many terroristic acts throughout the world, perhaps the best known is the September 11 attacks.
 According to Ellens, the al-Qaeda members who took part in the terrorist attacks did so out of their belief that, by doing it, they would "enact a devastating blow against the evil of secularized and non-Muslim America.
 They were cleansing this world, God's temple".

 Hinduism

-Violence based on communalistic-ideologies are quite predominant in the Indian subcontinent, especially since the British Raj, even resulting in the partition of British India based on religious lines.
-In modern-day India, incidents of anti-Muslim violence are politically motivated and a part of the electoral strategy of mainstream political parties who are associated with Hindu nationalism like the Bharatiya Janata Party (political wing of RSS).
+Violence based on communalistic-ideologies are quite predominant in the Indian subcontinent, especially since the British Raj, even resulting in the partition of British India based on religious lines by demand of Muslims to burn the subcontinent if not given separate land.